hnm27/TinderForMovies/README.md

 If you select a non-PyCharm directory, PyCharm creates a new IDE project and sets up a Python interpreter.
 Click OK.

-2.
+OR

-Open a project from Gitfrom on PyCharm:
+2.Open a project from Gitfrom on PyCharm:

 Do one of the following:
  On the Welcome Screen of PyCharm, click the Get from Version Control link.
  From the main menu, select VCS | Get from Version Control.
 Select the version control system where your project is stored.
 Here it is Git:
 Specify the path to the repository and select the directory to which a project will be cloned.
 Alternatively, you can select GitHub on the left, login using your credentials, and select any project you want to work with.
 Click Clone.

-Finally complie the program on PyCharm and run app.py.
+Finally, complie the program on PyCharm and run app.py.
 That will open the webapp on your local server on the specified port 1234.